jakub-lat/krakjam-2022/README.md

-# Bulletache
+# Decorporation - open source game jam version
 A bullet-hell dynamic roguelike FPS about destroying an evil corporation.
 It was made in 5 days for Krakjam 2022 (part of Global Game Jam).
 The theme was **Duality**.

+**Check out the full version (coming soon on Steam) - [decorporation.cubepotato.eu](https://decorporation.cubepotato.eu)**

 Don't look at the source code pls it was written mostly at 3am and it's often a hell of spaghetti code.